marc1404/koa-login/README.md

 var options = {
   secret: process.env.SECRET,
   userProvider: name => {
+    /*
-    return // TODO: find user by name e.g. in database (using a Promise!)
+      The userProvider should find the user by name e.g. in the database.
+      It should return a Promise which resolves to an object containing two properties:
+      {
+        hash: // hash value of the users password,
+        user: // user object itself
+      }
+    */
+    return // TODO
   },
   publicDataProvider: user => {
     return {